 Sometimes the peace lily can redirect its energy from maintaining its leaves, towards flowering in the Spring and Summer which can cause the leaves to turn brown.

 Save a Peace Lily with Brown Leaf Tips

-- If the soil has dried out completely, place the peace lily in a basin of water for 10 minutes, ensuring the roots ball is submerged.
-When the soil dries out completely, water can run off the surface and down the side of the pot rather then infiltrate the soil, so a good soak ensures the peace lily gets the water it needs to address the brown leaf tips.
+- If the soil has dried out completely, place the peace lily in a basin of water for 10 minutes, ensuring the root ball is submerged.
+When the soil dries out completely, water can run off the surface and down the side of the pot rather than infiltrate the soil, so a good soak ensures the peace lily gets the water it needs to address the brown leaf tips.

 - Place the peace lily in bright indirect light, out of any direct sunlight.
 Sunlight can not only turn the leaf tips brown but scorch the entire leaf.

 - Scale back the use of any fertilizer and water the soil thoroughly.
-Water with a good soak as this dilutes salts that can accumulate with frequent fertilizer applications, that can cause the brown leaf tips.
+Water with a good soak as this dilutes salts that can accumulate with frequent fertilizer applications, which can cause the brown leaf tips.
 Only apply a general houseplant fertilizer at half strength and wait until the following year before applying more fertilizer.

 - Maintain a temperature range of 68°F and 85 °F (20°C to 30°) with 10 degrees cooler at night.
-Avoid fluctuating temperatures by locating your peace lily the other side of the room from any sources of indoor heating and be mindful of any draughts or air currents from windows or air conditioning.
+Avoid fluctuating temperatures by locating your peace lily on the other side of the room from any sources of indoor heating and be mindful of any draughts or air currents from windows or air conditioning.

 Should I Cut The Brown Tips Off my Peace Lily Leaves?

 To revive the appearance of the peace lily trim the brown leaf tips off with a sharp pair of pruners.
 Follow the shape of the leaf to create a natural shape.
 Trimming the brown tips off stimulates new growth to restore the peace lily’s healthy appearance.